JohnsonL111/quartz/content/about/experience.md

 ## Volunteer/Leadership Experience

-> **Technical Project Lead @ SFU Blueprint** (May 2024 - Present) <br> **Tech Stack: Next.js, Typescript, faustjs, Supabase, Storybook, Headless Wordpress** <br>
+> **Technical Project Lead/Lead Dev @ SFU Blueprint** (May 2024 - Present) <br> **Tech Stack: Next.js, Typescript, faustjs, Supabase, Storybook, Headless Wordpress** <br>
-> • Tech Lead for a team of devs and designers working on developing a new website integrated with a new CMS to easily manage programs, films, and other content for Reel Youth.
-Reel Youth is an NPO that offers grassroots film making programs for underpriviledged youth. <br>
+> • Tech Lead for a team of devs and designers working on developing a new mobile-first website for Reel Youth from 0->1.
+This website's content is integrated with a new from ground-up headless wordpress CMS to help RY easily manage marketing, programs, films, and other content to display to visitors.
+Reel Youth is an NPO that offers grassroots film making programs for underpriviledged youth.<br>
+• <a href="https://reelyouth-demo.xyz/" target="_blank" rel="noopener noreferrer">https://reelyouth-demo.xyz/</a>

 <details>
   <summary>More Details</summary>
   <p>
-    • Work closely with NPO and PM as a student Technical Lead/Dev overseeing a team of devs and designers for a project to develop a new modern responsive website for Reel Youth: an NPO offering film making programs for aspiring film makers.
+    • Work closely with NPO and PM as a student Technical Lead/Dev overseeing a team of devs and designers in an agile approach (meeting once a week for scrum) for a project to develop a new modern responsive website for Reel Youth: an NPO offering film making programs for aspiring film makers.
 20+ YOE, 2600+ short films created, 7400+ youth impacted.<br><br>
-    • Acted as both technical lead and core developer for the project, collaborating with stakeholders to define timelines, designing epics, mentoring developers, contributing directly to the codebase, and creating technical tutorials to support onboarding and development.<br><br>
+    • Acted as both technical lead/scrum master (agile) and core developer for the project, collaborating with stakeholders (3 person NPO) to define timelines, designing project milestones (epics), mentoring developers, contributing directly to the codebase (owned Released Programs epic), interviewing of developers, and creating technical tutorials to support onboarding and development of developers.<br><br>
+    • Setup the CI/CD process and governance from dev->prod including cloudflare deployment for the project,pipelines, and automated PR quality checks; additionally setup the supabase instance, wordpress content backend on hostinger, and setup processes for RY to easily reflect content updates to production without touching the code via clickable webhook in the WP admin portal.<br><br>
+    • Utilized Static Site Generation to allow for maximal SEO and cloudflare distributed CDN for fast site loads geographically. <br><br>
-    • Challenges: Scalability and maintainability post-hand off (CMS-first data store/headless CMS approach), migration of old films to new platform, deployment and designing technical architecture to minimize costs and scale project.<br><br>
+    • Challenges: Scalability and maintainability post-hand off (CMS-first data store/headless CMS approach), migration of old films to new platform, deployment and designing technical architecture to minimize costs for NPO and scale project.<br><br>
   </p>
 </details>